 Hey, y'all!
 Just a heads up that there are affiliate links in this post.
 Which means that I will receive a small fee if you click on the link and buy the product or service.
 Read more here.

 Ready to rock out your new business venture?
-And you have some ideas for your branding, too!
-Maybe you have taken a branding (and a maybe create a branding board, too).
+And you have some ideas for your personal branding, too!
+Thinking you may need to take a course in personal branding?
+Then check out this course or do a bit of reading about creating your own branding (and maybe create a branding board, too).
 Then go for it!
 Woo-hoo!
-Before starting, here are some tips to creating a cohesive branded business – – here is a crash course in personal branding and some important items to avoid.
+But before you start, here are some tips to creating a cohesive branded business – – a crash course in personal branding and some important items to avoid.

 Crash Course in Personal Branding

 Flattery is great, copying gets you a cease and desist letter!

 Is your new business venture a Direct Sales company?
 If so, I implore you to not use their fonts, trademarks, logos, or color scheme.
 Heck, the policies and procedures probably clearly state that information, too.
 If you ignore that document and my advice, you’ll probably get yourself in trouble if you rise up the ranks of your company or heavily promote yourself through social media.

 If your new business venture is something of your own creation, be advised to not mimic or straight out copy the major brands in your industry.
 Did you know that certain colors are actually trademarked?
 Hop over to this Mental Floss post to find out more.
 Basically, if you are opening an amazing new jewelry boutique on Etsy do not use Tiffany Blue® as one of your branding colors.

 A word of caution on the fonts you select.
 First, fall in love with a font that you are allowed to use commercially.
 That way you do not have to pay a small fortune to use it.
 A good rule of thumb is to look for ones that are 100% free use or read the fine print carefully.
 Furthermore, many fonts are free for personal use but not to be used for business purposes.